-- Consider a simple FIFO (First In, First Out) queue as a canonical example of a concurrent object -Method q.enq(o) inserts object o at the tail of the queue - Assume that there is unbounded space available for all enq() operations to succeed -Method q.deq() removes and returns the item at the head of the queue.
-Throws EmptyException if the queue is empty. - deq() is correct or not, in a sequential program - How can we tell if the execution is correct for a parallel program?
+- Consider a simple FIFO (First In, First Out) queue as a canonical example of a concurrent object - -Method q.enq(o) inserts object o at the tail of the queue - Assume that there is unbounded space available for all enq() operations to succeed - -Method q.deq() removes and returns the item at the head of the queue. - Throws EmptyException if the queue is empty. - Without seeing the implementation of the FIFO queue, we can tell if an execution of calls to enq() and deq() is correct or not, in a sequential program - How can we tell if the execution is correct for a parallel program?